 There are several ways you can use your teaching skills to reduce and/or eliminate classroom disruptions.
 One such way is through your sense of humor and ability to create a fun learning environment.
-It is true; classroom problems can be reduced by effective teachers.
+It is true; effective teachers can reduce classroom problems.

 Humor and Fun Reduce Classroom Distractions